castaway/dbix-class-book/chapters/06-Components-and-extending.md

       filter_from_storage => sub {},
     });

-FilterColumn, unlike the InflateColumn code, is also passed the Row object, giving the code access to other values in the same row.
+The `filter_column` code refs, unlike the `inflate_column` code, are also passed the Row object, giving the code access to other values in the same row.

 This is one way to remove any accidental whitespace at the beginning and end of a string value such as the `username` column, before saving it to the database.

+## Overriding the column accessors

-Another way would be to rename the actual accessor method for the column, and write your own.
-This code can do anything you like, and also gets the Row object.
+Instead of using `filter_column` this could also be done by replacing the accessor method.
+By default the accessor methods are named after the column names defined in `add_columns`, we can use the `accessor` key to ask for a different method name.
+With the accessor renamed, we can write the actual method named after the column ourselves, and call internally on the new actual accessor.
+This code can do anything you like, and is passed the Row object and any value being assigned.

-    ## in MyBlog/Schema/Result/User.pm
+Replace the `username` accessor in `MyBlog/Schema/Result/User.pm` with some code to trim the data passed in:

     __PACKAGE__->load_components(
-      '+MyBlog::Schema::InflateColumn::Email',
+      '+MyBlog::InflateColumn::Email',
       'InflateColumn::Authen::Passphrase'
     );